 After a day of long meetings, relax with a genuine craft beer experience at The Malted Barley, a restaurant serving 37 craft beer lines and more than 60 other bottle and can varieties, along with wine and a full bar.
 Noshing comes easy here with its famous fresh homemade pretzels right out of the oven, and the eatery serves gluten-free options as well.

-If Italian is your favorite cuisine, celebrity chef Mario Batali calls the Federal Hill neighborhood, Providence’s Little Italy, “one of the five best Little Italy’s in the United States.”
+If Italian is your favorite cuisine head to Federal Hill, Providence’s Little Italy.
 You’ll also find a rich assortment of ethnic restaurants here, including Asian, Indian and Mexican, along with specialty food markets too.